Firebase App Check

 reCAPTCHA v3 has a monthly quota of 1 million calls, as well as a 1,000 QPS limit.
 For information on requesting a quota increase, see the reCAPTCHA documentation.

-reCAPTCHA Enterprise is free for 1 million calls per month, and at cost beyond that.
+reCAPTCHA Enterprise is no-cost for 1 million calls per month, and at cost beyond that.
 See reCAPTCHA Enterprise pricing.

 Ready to get started?